 Located in the pristine waters of the Coral Sea, the Conflict islands comprise of 21 untouched islands and boast one of the most extensive biodiversity and coral reefs in the world.
 One may call it the ‘last frontier’.
 With a third of the world’s species of marine fish, the Conflict Islands are home to everything from the tiny ghost pipe fish to the huge manta rays and whale sharks.
 The 21 uninhabited tropical islands surround a spectacular lagoon and are currently under consideration for a World Heritage Marine Site.
 Among the group of islands, Irai Island, has been found to have the second-best coral in the world with the greatest number of species noted in a single dive – a diver’s absolute dream!

-The main island, Panaesesa is open to travellers from cruise ships and features a Club House, six beach front bungalows and a runway capable of landing short-haul flights (www.conflictislands.com).
+The main island, Panasesa is open to travelers from cruise ships and features a Club House, six beach front bungalows and a runway capable of landing short-haul flights (www.conflictislands.com).

-Cruise ships started visiting Panaesesa Island in 2016.
-Offshore activities on offer include diving, kayaking, sailing on traditional outrigger sailing canoe, boating and nature encounters.
+Cruise ships started visiting Panasesa Island in 2016.
+Offshore activities on offer include diving, kayaking, sailing on traditional outrigger sailing canoe, boating and nature encounters and many more.